Ganderkesee, Niedersachsen, Germany

 I've done a healthy mix of surfing and hosting, but a bit more surfing lately.
 I did some surfing during my six weeks in Europe- meeting some people who have already transitioned into friends!
 My European hosts were wonderful and I look forward to getting situated at some point so I can host more!

-Have connected with Surfers on three continents, I look forward to surfing more on my upcoming trip to Denmark.
+Have connected with Surfers on three continents, I look forward to surfing more whilst living in Europe.
+I especially want to start hosting again!

 Traveling, writing, photography, learning new languages, environmental activism, creating awareness about the interconnectedness of the world, climatology, meteorology, astronomy, geology, quantum mechanics, synchronicity, music, movies, sports/outdoor activities, hiking, cycling, cultivating my own food, meeting new people, trying new things, learning-(both in school and out), living life and getting the most out of it.